mack-gallagher/web-module-project-async-redux/README.md

 Should currently be bug-free; if you find a bug, please message me on GitHub!

+## Technologies Used

+- HTML
+- CSS
+- React for display of UI components
+- Redux to manage state of React application
+- axios for API interaction

 ## Usage

 You should start out with an empty list.
 To add a random To-Do item to your list of plans, click 'Generate New Todo'.
 You should see a random item from the Bored API appear in the center of the window.